An extended locally constant field approximation for nonlinear Compton scattering

-In conclusion, we have shown how to circumvent the problems presented by corrections to the locally constant field approximation of QED processes.
-These corrections, as derived from a systematic expansion, have properties inconsistent with a rate interpretation as needed by (PIC) simulations.
-This is not surprising, as QED $S$-matrix calculations (in which all times are integrated over) are asymptotic and do not define finite-time rates.
-Despite these issues we have been able to develop filters (with a physical interpretation in terms of angular resolution) which yield a positive, well-behaved rate giving a significantly improved approximation to the full QED result in plane wave backgrounds.
-This holds over a range of intensity and energy parameters relevant to current and upcoming laser experiments.
+We have shown that by adding the lowest order correction to the LCFA when it is, in a controlled manner, small, and neglecting the correction when it is large (consistent with an asymptotic treatment), that we can generate a positive, well-behaved rate which gives a significantly improved approximation to the full QED result in plane wave backgrounds.
+The neglect of the LCFA corrections is also physically motivated.
+Our results hold over a range of intensity and energy parameters relevant to current and upcoming laser experiments.
 We have also demonstrated the numerical implementation of our results in a single-particle Monte-Carlo code.
-We focussed on nonlinear Compton scattering, but our calculations can be extended directly to the process of nonlinear Breit-Wheeler, the second quantum process included in simulations.
+Although we focussed on nonlinear Compton scattering, but our calculations can be extended directly to the process of nonlinear Breit-Wheeler, the second quantum process usually included in simulations.

 \textit{The authors thank T.~Blackburn, A.~Di~Piazza and A.~G.~R.~Thomas for useful discussions.
 The authors are supported by the EPSRC, grants EP/S010319/1 (AI \& BK) and by the STFC, grant ST/G008248/1 (DS).
 BK acknowledges the direct support of EP/P005217/1 for this work.} \\[-10pt]